-ARF Statement on Cooperative Counter-Terrorist Action on Border Security, Phnom Penh, 17 June 2003

-- ARF Workshop on Implementation of UN Security Council Resolution 1540, San Francisco, 14 February 2007 - ARF Statement on Implementation of UN Security Council Resolution 1540, Manila, 2 August 2007 - ASEAN Working Group on Bio-Terrorism Prevention - ARF Best Practices for Implementation of a Bio risk Management System; ARF Best Practices for the Implementation of Disease Surveillance; ARF Best Practices for Preparedness and Response to a Biological Event (by United States, Australia and Philippines) - ARF Workshop on "Raising awareness and promoting cooperation on CBRN risk mitigation" (proposed by the European Union and the Philippines), 9-10 September 2015, Metro Manila, Philippines - ARF Bio-Preparedness Table Top Exercise (TTX) and Workshop (proposed by the Philippines and United States), 11 - 13 August 2015, Manila, Philippines
+- ARF Statement on Cooperative Counter-Terrorist Action on Border Security, Phnom Penh, 17 June 2003 - ARF Statement on Implementation of UN Security Council Resolution 1540, Manila, 2 August 2007 - ASEAN Working Group on Bio-Terrorism Prevention - ARF Best Practices for Implementation of a Bio risk Management System; ARF Best Practices for the Implementation of Disease Surveillance; ARF Best Practices for Preparedness and Response to a Biological Event (by United States, Australia and Philippines)

-PRIORITY AREA #3 PREVENTING AND COUNTERING VIOLENT EXTREMISM
+PRIORITY AREA #3: PREVENTING AND COUNTERING TERRORISM AND VIOLENT EXTREMISM CONDUCIVE TO TERRORISM

-Scope: The priority area "Preventing and Countering Violent Extremism" is aimed at implementing a sustained and proactive approach to prevent and to counter violent extremism in all forms.
-ARF participating countries may explore cooperative projects including short and long-term initiatives focused preventing violent extremism.
-The projects can be done through cooperation in promoting dialogue and conflict prevention, strengthening good governance, human rights and the rule of law, building resilient, inclusive communities able to resist violent extremist ideologies empowering youth, empowering women and promoting gender quality, providing education, skills development. and employment facilitation, and strengthening strategic communications.
+Scope: The priority area "Preventing and Countering Terrorism and Violent Extremism Conducive to Terrorism" is aimed at implementing a sustained and proactive approach to prevent and to counter all forms of violent extremism conducive to terrorism, and to institutionalize efforts to support the victims of terrorism (VOTs).
+ARF participating countries may explore cooperative projects including short and long-term initiatives focused on preventing violent extremism conducive to terrorism and ensuring the protection of rights and necessary services to VOTs.
+The projects can be done through cooperation in promoting dialogue and conflict prevention, strengthening good governance, human rights and the rule of law, building resilient, inclusive communities able to resist violent extremist ideologies, empowering youth, empowering women and promoting gender equality, providing education, skills development, employment facilitation, strengthening strategic communications, and working with government, which takes the leading role, and civil society to build out good practices to assist victims and survivors of terrorist attacks.

-Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying and countering the spread of radicalization to violent extremism and terrorism through various channels such as the internet and social media, religious centers, schools, including institutes of higher education, community, social and sports organizations, as well as by inmates in detention centers and by violent extremists from abroad.
+Among others, under this priority area, ARF participating countries may explore cooperative activities/projects in identifying and countering the spread of radicalization to terrorism through various channels such as the internet and social media, religious centers, schools, including institutes of higher education, community, social and sports organizations, as well as by inmates in detention centers and by terrorists from abroad.

-ARF countries may also seek ways to cooperate on mitigating the spread of violent extremism by empowering moderate voices and civil society.
-ARF participants are encouraged to cooperate in exchange of experiences, lessons learned and best practices in addressing radicalization, including sharing of information on the socioeconomic and social drivers of radicalization and violent extremism in their countries, as well as local/community engagement and social support measures that may address these issues, including the development of counter narratives.
+ARF countries may also seek ways to cooperate on mitigating the spread of violent extremism conducive to terrorism by empowering moderate voices and civil society.
+ARF participants are encouraged to cooperate in exchange of experiences, lessons learned and best practices in addressing radicalization, including sharing of information on the socioeconomic and social drivers of radicalization and violent extremism conducive to terrorism in their countries, as well as local/community engagement and social support measures that may address these issues, including the development of counter narratives.
+ARF countries may also explore deradicalization measures, aimed at rehabilitating and reintegrating those radicalized back into society.